-The fellowship program is organized in English and French, tailored to the needs of your country, and your individual experience in infrastructure procurement and delivery.
-The intensive coursework in infrastructure procurement is coupled with a placement of up to two months in a private sector company and/or a multilateral development bank’s infrastructure team.
-We will also provide you the opportunity to demonstrate to your peers that your abilities are aligned with international PPP best practices by earning the APMG Certification CP3P.
+Organized in English and French, the intensive coursework in infrastructure procurement is coupled with a placement in a private sector company and/or a development bank’s infrastructure team.
+Moreover, the fellows have the opportunity to demonstrate to their peers that their abilities are aligned with international PPP best practices by earning the APMG Certification CP3P.

 The AIFP will provide participating civil servants with tailored training by academic experts and infrastructure professionals, as well as give them an opportunity to undertake ‘hands-on’ learning in a private sector Sponsor Organization.